yvbischi/HomeHub/README.md

   -Current Weather(fetched by OpenWeatherMapAPI)
   -A Quote to help you focus on whatever you're doing right now -current Time
-  -google calendar, to show the most important events of today and yesterday -spotify interface, to listen to music
+  -*In Progress* apple calendar, to show the most important events of today and the next day -*In Progress* spotify interface, to listen to music